Unfinished

 Description:

-Catalina State Park (CSP) is a recreation area along the Sutherland Wash at the base of the Santa Catalina Mountains north of Tucson.
-There are dozens of trails, ranging from easy streamside strolls to challenging climbs up to mountain passes.
-Paved roads lead to all the trailheads, accessible parking and restrooms are available, and dogs are allowed on leash.
-A Visitor Center at the park entrance provides hiking information, books, maps, and helpful rangers to answer specific questions.
+Catalina State Park follows a beautiful desert wash along the base of the Catalina Mountains north of Tucson.
+It offers dozens of trails, ranging from easy streamside strolls to challenging canyon climbs.
+Paved roads lead to all the trailheads; accessible parking and restrooms are available; and dogs are allowed on leash.
+A Visitor Center at the park entrance provides hiking information, books, and maps.
+And rangers are on hand to answer specific questions.

-The CSP Nature Trail is a short loop along the foothills that provides breathtaking vistas for those who can overcome some difficult obstacles.
-The trail starts with a 0.2-mile steep steady rise from the parking lot to a ridgetop, with inclines starting at 8° and declining to 2° as the hiker reaches the ridge.
+The park Nature Trail is a short loop along the foothills that provides breathtaking vistas for those who can overcome some difficult obstacles.
+The trail starts with a 0.2-mile steep steady rise from the parking lot to the ridgetop.
+Inclines start at 8°, declining to less than 2° as the hiker reaches the ridge.
 From there, the trail continues for a one-mile loop along a relatively level, firm, packed-earth surface that is generally 5-7’ wide for easy navigation.

-The loop can be divided into the “east half” and “west half” by difficulty.
-The east half is moderately difficult to navigate using a wheelchair due to shallow ruts, some avoidable rocks, and a bumpy trail surface.
+The loop can be divided into the “east half” and the “west half” by difficulty.
+The east half is easier to navigate using a wheelchair due to shallow ruts, some avoidable rocks, and a bumpy trail surface.
 The west half is probably inaccessible by wheelchair due to trail obstacles such as deep erosion, large boulders, and narrow sections.